 The name Italy became official in 1861.

-As a nation, Italy isn’t very old at all.
-Despite the many people that have inhabited it for centuries.
+As a nation, Italy isn’t very old at all, despite the many people who have inhabited it for centuries.
 Expanded, contracted, split, and divided over hundreds of years, Italy became its own country on March 17, 1861.

 Before that, it was a collection of city-states that was run by the Roman Catholic Church.
 After an upheaval led by a man named Giuseppe Garibaldi, Rome was overtaken again.
 It became the capital in 1870.